clairehwcho/portfolio/README.md

 <!-- omit in toc -->
 ## Description
-This is a single-page react portfolio app with responsive designs with mobile-first approach.
+This is a single-page portfolio app using react with responsive designs with mobile-first approach.

 You can check out the deployed application from the link below:<br>